 Meals have to be something we look forward to, instead of dread.
 The more positive thoughts we have about our meals, the more likely we are to stick to our plans.
 So make yourself delicious meals.

-2. Pick a Planning Style Suited for You
+2. Pick a Diet Meal Plan Suited for You

 Do you enjoy cooking and would enjoy making meals every day?
 Or are you a cook once for the week kind of person?
 Both ways work great, so it’s just a matter of finding the method that works best for you.
 With either planning style, we recommend a once a week planning session.
 This way you only do the following once: